mcgrawcm/McGrawLab/_pages/research.md

 1. genetic factors, ranging from common polygenic risk alleles to rare, high-impact variants,and/or
 2. acquired pathological changes at the cellular or molecular level.

-In addition, there may be many viable anti-seizure targets the field has not yet discovered, as it is unlikely that the phenotypic screening performed to-date has exhaustively covered the target space.
+In addition, there may be many viable anti-seizure targets the field has not yet discovered, as it is unlikely that the phenotypic screening performed to-date has exhaustively covered the target space -- and phenotypic screening has still only rarely been performed in _refractory_ models themselves.
 In contrast to other fields of medicine where sustained efforts to identify novel therapeutic targets have yielded significant advances (such as oncology), the pursuit of new molecular targets in seizure disorders has lagged behind.
 This relative lack of emphasis may stem, in part, from the perception that the most relevant targets—such as sodium channels, GABA<sub>A</sub> receptors, and glutamate receptors—have already been identified and explored.

 These considerations lead us to the main overarching interests of the lab to:
 1. develop novel models of refractory seizure disorders for mechanistic insights and for screening